AnthonyNicklin/meat-free/README.md

     * MacOS and Linux ````export FLASK_APP=meat_free.py````
     * Windows ````set FLASK_APP=meat_free.py````
 9. Connect your MongoDB database to the application.
-If you have not created a MongoDB database please follow the instructions under the heading ‘Create a MongoDB account’.
+If you have not created a MongoDB database please follow the instructions under the heading [Create a MongoDB account](https://github.com/AnthonyNicklin/meat-free#create-a-mongodb-account).
     * Set MongoDB URI as environment variable.
         * MacOS and Linux ````export MONGO_URI=<mongo_uri>````
         * Windows ````set MONGO_URI=<mongo_uri>````